The CashValue_ME Model#

 If the if clause were

-defined in the same way as in the CashValue_SE
+defined in the same way as in the CashValue_SE,

 it would result in an error,

-because the condition duration_mth(t) == policy_term() * 12
+because the condition duration_mth(t) == policy_term() * 12 for a certain t

 returns a Series of boolean values and it is ambiguous